Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 In the E8 gate, where my departure point was located, I saw several other ships, with one of them being the catamaran FLYINGCAT 3 of Hellenic Seaways, which operates on the Saronic Gulf, serving the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.

 Next to the FLYINGCAT 3, I spotted two other Hellenic Seaways high speed craft operating on the Saronic Gulf.
 These were the sister ships hydrofoils FLYING DOLPHIN XVIII and FLYING DOLPHIN XVII.
 Both were built in 1984 for Ceres Flying Dolphins.
 The FLYING DOLPHIN XVII was inserted on the Piraeus-Aegina-Agistri-Poros-Hydra-Ermioni-Spetses-Porto Cheli line on the Saronic Gulf, which is were she has spent her entire career so far.
-The FLYING DOLPHIN XVIII was instead deployed on the Sporades, and remained there until 2005, when she joined her sister ship on the Saronic Gulf.
+The FLYING DOLPHIN XVIII was instead deployed on the Sporades, and she remained there until 2005, when she joined her sister ship on the Saronic Gulf.

 The veteran hydrofoil FLYING DOLPHIN XVIII seen resting in Piraeus.